usc-isi-i2/kgtk/docs/transform/filter.md

 ## Overview

 `kgtk filter` selects edges from an edge file.
-The initial implementation uses a simple pattern language as a filter, but we may in the future extend it to be similar to graphy.
-The initial implementation also ignores reification.
+The current implementation uses a simple pattern language as a filter, and ignores reification.

 ### Filters and  Patterns

 Filters are composed of three patterns separated by semicolons:

-> subject-pattern ; predicate-pattern ; object-pattern
+`subject-pattern ; predicate-pattern ; object-pattern`

 Pattern | Description
 ------- | -----------